-If a DoD mobile service provider wishes to deploy with the Knox app separation feature, it must be implemented using the COBO AE fully managed device and the policies in "Table 2: Configuration Policy Rules for COBO" within the "AE Configuration Tables" document.
+If a DoD mobile service provider wishes to deploy with the Knox app separation feature, it must be implemented using the policies in "Table 1: Configuration Policy Rules for COBO" configuration table document.
 The app separation policies listed in "Table 4: KSP App Separation" within the same document must then be applied.

-Depending on Management tool policy support and DoD mobile service provider deployment choices, the use cases defined in Section 7 above can be implemented using deployment options as summarized in the following table:
+Depending on management tool policy support and DoD mobile service provider deployment choices, the use cases defined in Section 7 Use Cases above can be implemented using deployment options as summarized in the following table: